Mohsen Hojaji: Biography

-Hojaji's captivity and subsequent murder received widespread reaction among people and government of Iran, including senior figures and IRGC commanders, such as Hassan Rouhani's vice president, commander of IRGC Mohammad Ali Jafari, commander of the IRGC Ground Forces, Mohammad Pakpour, head of Quds Force, Qasem Soleimani, who sent a message to Hajaji's wife and son, and the Iranian Army.
+Hojaji's captivity and subsequent murder received widespread reaction among people and government of Iran, including senior figures and IRGC commanders, such as Hassan Rouhani's vice president, commander of the IRGC Mohammad Ali Jafari, commander of the IRGC Ground Forces, Mohammad Pakpour, head of the Quds Force, Qasem Soleimani, who sent a message to Hojaji's wife and son, and the Iranian Army.
 Many Iranian celebrities, artists, and sports people also reacted to the incident, such as the footballer Mehdi Taremi, singer and musician Alireza Assar, and Rambod Javan.
 Reactions from outside Iran include Syrian ambassador to Iran Adnan Hassan Mahmoud and Iraqi cleric and politician Ammar al-Hakim.

-In a statement issued on August 31, the public relations department of the IRGC Ground Force said a DNA test confirmed the identity of the body delivered to the Lebanese Hezbollah earlier in the day as Hojaji.
-Hezbollah received Hojaji's body from ISIS based on a ceasefire deal between the two sides.
-The transfer of Lebanon's captured soldiers and remains of the dead, as well as Hojaji's body, took place after the buses carrying ISIS militants and their families arrived in the ancient city of Palmyra in Homs.
+In a statement issued on August 31, the public relations department of the IRGC Ground Forces said a DNA test confirmed the identity of the body delivered to the Lebanese Hezbollah earlier in the day as Hojaji.
+Hezbollah received Hojaji's body from Islamic State based on a ceasefire deal between the two sides.
+The transfer of Lebanon's captured soldiers and remains of the dead, as well as Hojaji's body, took place after the buses carrying Islamic State militants and their families arrived in the ancient city of Palmyra in Homs.

 A funeral procession was held for Hojaji in the Iranian capital, Tehran, on September 27, 2017.
 Thousands of people took to the streets for his funeral.
 The funeral began from the Imam Hussein square in downtown Tehran.
 Ali Khamenei prayed over Hojaji's casket and spoke to his family, praising their fortitude.
 Many Iranian artists memorialized his death in videos and paintings.

 Following the funeral procession, Hojaji was buried on September 28, 2017.
 He was buried in his hometown of Najaf Abad in Isfahan Province in central Iran.